thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

 > **Updating `LD_LIBRARY_PATH` **
 >
-> Note that On some system, one shall add the current directory to the
+> Note that on some systems, one shall add the current directory to the
 > `LD_LIBRARY_PATH` environment variable before calling `mtest` to find
 > the `libUmat.so` library, as follows:
 >